Sanctuary of Apollo Maleatas

-The temple could not have been in functioned to a later date than the 4th or 5th century, when all pagan shrines were closed during the persecution of pagans in the late Roman Empire.
+The temple could not have been in operation after the 4th or 5th century CE when all pagan shrines were closed during the persecution of pagans in the late Roman Empire.

 Remains on the site include Roman baths, an underground cistern, a Roman fountain, a small Doric temple of Apollo (4th century BC), an altar, a shrine of the muses, living quarters for the sanctuary staff, a Roman gateway, and a stoa (late 4th century BC).